Healthy forests are essential for absorbing and storing carbon to tackle climate change.

 To enroll in Working Woodlands, a qualifying landowner is required to sign their forested acres into conservation easements or long-term management agreements to prevent conversion into non-forest uses and unsustainable management practices.

 If you're interested in learning more, contact firstname.lastname@example.org with the following information (which will be kept strictly confidential):

 - Name/Email/Telephone Number

 - Total Acres/Total Wooded Acres

-After the extensive certification process, facilitated by TNC, these properties then become part of a network of voluntary carbon offset projects that collectively have an impact on reducing greenhouse gas emissions.
+After the certification process, facilitated by TNC, these properties then become part of a network of protected and sustainably managed forest lands that can help this and future generations collectively have an impact on reducing greenhouse gas emissions.